 Our oldest daughter recently had her sixth birthday, and I wanted to make her and her 18 inch doll matching summer dresses.
 However, my daughter’s dress didn’t turn out quite how I had hoped (I always overestimate my sewing skills).
 But her doll dress did turn out, so that’s what I’m going to show you today!
 This is how I made a reversible wrap dress for an 18 inch doll.

-*Affiliate links are provided in this post, which means I may make a commission from anything purchased through these links (check my policies page
+*Affiliate links are provided in this post, which means I may make a commission from anything purchased through these links (check my policies page for more info)*

 - Maureen Cracknell Flower Child Fabric